c-okorie/platform-engineering-challenge/flask-app/README.md

      ```

 ### 4. Setup Testing Environment (For this demo, I used a local instance of minikube)
-I have added the `bootstrap_minikube.sh` file to bootstrap the the minikube cluster for local testing.
+I have added the `bootstrap_minikube.sh` file to bootstrap the the minikube cluster for local testing using Windows Subsystem for Linux (WSL) with Ubuntu.
+WSL is for a seamless Linux environment within Windows.

+Alternatively, you can run a Minikube cluster on other operating systems and environments, such as:

+* **Linux:** Install Minikube directly on your Linux distribution.
+* **macOS:** Use Homebrew to install and manage Minikube.
+* **Windows:** Install Minikube natively on Windows without WSL.

-Further details can be found in the official Minikube website in the following link:
+Further information on `minikube` can be found in the official Minikube website in the following link:
 https://minikube.sigs.k8s.io/docs/start/